 If you’ve been charged with failing to register as a sex offender, you should contact a Lexington criminal defense attorney immediately.
 At Suhre & Associates, LLC, we zealously represent clients accused of failing to register as a sex defender.
 Our legal team has a winning track record or getting these charges dismissed or reduced.

-If you’re worried you have failed to register as a sex offender after your sex crime conviction, call our office today for a free consultation.
+If you’re worried you have failed to register as a sex offender after your sex crime conviction, contact our office today at 859-569-4014 for a free consultation.
 Our Lexington failure to register as a sex offender lawyers are ready to help you.

 Why You Need a Lexington Criminal Defense Attorney if You Failed to Register as a Sex Offender